-Cuba has to be one of the most cultural countries that I have ever been to and the town of Trinidad is definitely my favorite place on the island.
+Cuba has to be one of the most cultural countries that I have ever been to, and the town of Trinidad is my favorite place on the island.
 With colorful buildings and cobbled streets, it’s just like taking a step back in time.

-This place just oozes Cuban charisma with horse and carts, and is the real Cuba with men wearing cowboy hats and playing card games in the street.
+This place oozes Cuban charisma with horses and carts and is the real Cuba with men wearing cowboy hats and playing card games in the street.

 It has Cuban Salsa

-You don’t have to go far to hear the sounds of salsa in the streets wherever you are in Cuba and you’ll find live music at all hours of the day including in restaurants where you can be whisked of your feet by a waiter as you dine.
+You don’t have to go far to hear the sounds of salsa in the streets wherever you are in Cuba.
+You’ll find live music at all hours of the day, including in restaurants where you can be whisked of your feet by a waiter as you dine.